shubham15gupta09/RPS_Game/README.md

 </ul>
 2 .
 Web App
 <ul>
   <li>1 .
-Front -End :  UI for the Web Game ( It should contain a DIV which can render live damera feed so that a frame can be crapture fo playing the game) </li>
+Front -End :  UI for the Web Game ( It should contain a DIV which can render live damera feed so that a frame can be craptured for playing the game) </li>
   <li>2 .
 Back-End : for Routes and integrating the Tensorflow JS </li>
 </ul>
 3 .
 Deployment